julelang/manual/src/compiler/platform-support.md

 # Platform Support
-Jule supports multiple platforms.
-JuleC undertakes that the code and standard library it produces will be compatible with all these platforms.
-When you try to compile for a platform other than officially supported platforms, it is not guaranteed that it will be supported and the code will work correctly.
+JuleC guarantees that the code and standard library it produces will be compatible with all officially supported platforms.
+If you attempt to compile for a platform that is not officially supported, there is no guarantee that it will work correctly.

 ## Supported Operating Systems